Kong/docs.konghq.com/app/konnect/private-connections/aws-privatelink.md

 1. Repeat steps 1-7 for `GLOBAL` Konnect geographical region to make Global API requests.

-1. Konnect Admin API requests or [decK](/deck/) commands from dataplane nodes should return the expected response correctly now.
+1. Konnect Admin API requests or [decK](/deck/) commands from dataplane nodes can be made now.

 {% endnavtab %}
 {% endnavtabs %}